Dipendra Dhakal

 Accommodation: Tea House/Lodge

 We start our day with a warm breakfast and a spectacular view of the Himalayas.
-Our destination for today is Num village.
+Our destination for today is Num Village.
 We walk uphill passing through the rhododendron forest.
 During spring reason, this forest turns red and pink as the rhododendron blooms.
 Num is a small village with a small population.
 We can meet the local people and the children of the area and interact with them.
 Overnight at Num (Breakfast, Lunch Dinner)

 Activity: 5-6 Hrs Trek